YangYeh-PD/yangyeh-pd/README.md

 ### Research Assistant @ NCKU
 *Sep.
 2020 - Feb.
 2021*
-- Developed, modified and improved data crawler programs using Selenium in Python to efficiently extract air pollution data from NASA.
+- Designed, developed, and optimized Python web crawlers using Selenium to automate the extraction of air pollution data from NASA's online databases.
+Enhanced data collection efficiency and reliability by implementing robust error-handling mechanisms and scheduling features for regular updates.
 - Used Stata and regression methods to analyze more than 300 million data points to investigate the relationship between children’s IQ and PM2.5 index in Africa.